ANALYSIS-With Fed in view, dollar rally dented but not quite done, investors say

 A reversal of the dollar’s rally – in which it has risen by 20% over the last 20 months – would likely come as a relief to everyone from U.S. corporations to global central banks such as the Bank of Japan, which spent $43 billion in foreign exchange markets last month to shore up the plummeting yen.

-Still, many investors believe the conditions are not yet in place for a sustained dollar retreat, partially because U.S. rates are likely to stay above those in other developed economies for the time being.
+Still, many investors believe the conditions are not yet in place for an extended dollar downtrend, partially because U.S. rates are likely to stay above those in other developed economies for the time being.
 A less hawkish-than-expected message from the Fed at Wednesday’s monetary policy meeting, however, could exacerbate the currency's recent decline.

 "I think it is more of a speed bump rather than a turnaround," said Jason Draho, head of asset allocation Americas at UBS Global Wealth Management.